 In this blog post, I want to share some of the best and worst realities of my experience as a bartender and help you decide if bartending is the right job for you.

 If you’re unsure if your school’s state requires you to get a bartending certificate, we’ve written an article about the requirements for a bartending license for different American states here.

-The minimum wage for bartenders is often low, and a significant portion of their income comes from tips.
+The minimum wage for bartenders is often low, and many bartenders say a significant portion of their income comes from tips.

 - Bartending can pay well, especially if you work at a popular venue or during busy hours.

 - Bartending pays better than most food service jobs and requires less work.

 - As a college student, the money from bartending can be a major plus.